 If your database is quite big or contains a number of large attachments the script may timeout during execution.
-We ask that you ask your server administrator or hosting provider to increase resource allocations for PHP and MySQL.
+We suggest to ask your server administrator or hosting provider to increase resource allocations for PHP and MySQL.
 We recommend the following configuration:

 post_max_size = 0